pipobscure/pipobscure/_posts/2014-07-30-lightkeyblade-after-a-long-fought-battle-in.markdown

 ---
 layout: post
-title: "> National Geographic identified the snake as an olive python and the croc as a Johnson’s crocodile, both of which are native to Australia.
+title: "National Geographic identified the snake as an olive python and the croc as a Johnson’s crocodile, both of which are native to Australia.
 After its hefty meal, the python should be full for at least a month."
 date: 2014-07-30 19:14:22 Z